chenxinyang2022/423_project/readme.md

 # vision

-This project aims create an app that can predict employees' attrition for a company. tteeeeeeeee
+This project aims create an app that can predict employees' attrition for a company. tteeeeeeeee123123